 STOP 16: At the very bottom of the slope, on the last step descending into the valley (image to right, view back up trail to south), is the VERY inconspicuous contact of the Lawrence Woods Granophyre (Zlwg) and the Spot Pond Granodiorite (Zsg).
 The valley bottom here is covered by artificial fill, which is rock waste piled into the valley during the construction of Rt.
-93. It also conceals part of the Medford Dike (T_Rm) along Quarry Road to the east.
-The fill makes it difficult to determine whether this small valley has a fault or not.
+93 in the 1950s.
+The rock waste also conceals part of the Medford Dike (T_Rm) along Quarry Road to the east.
+The fill makes it difficult to determine whether this small valley has a fault.